Weekday Gospel Reflection

 There are many ways we can follow the Lord; we can proclaim the Good News and serve others.
 But one method usually gets overlooked; we can just listen to Jesus, like Mary did.

 In the time of Jesus, the disciple sat at the feet of a teacher to learn.
 In Matthew's gospel, for example, Jesus taught the Beatitudes as his followers and the crowd sat below him (Matthew 5:1-12).
 But, the followers were male.
-Mary caused controversy when she stepped out of her social role as a woman to seat as a disciple.
+Mary caused controversy when she stepped out of her social role as a woman to sit as a disciple.
 And Martha expected her sister to play the host as she did.
 The Lord added to the discussion when he approved of Mary's decision.
 Serving had merit, but hearing the Good News stood above any responsibility as host.

 We all have busy lives.
 We tell others about our faith and we serve family, friends and community.
 But when do we take the time to simply listen to the Lord?